jiangyuemei/EALMM-ipSINDy/README.md

-# EAAM-ipSINDy: Ensemble Adaptive Adams-Moulton with Inner-Product Sparse Identification
+# EALMM-ipSINDy: Ensemble Adaptive Libraries and Inner-Product Sparse Regression for Robust Nonlinear Dynamics Discovery

 A robust framework for discovering nonlinear dynamical systems from noisy data using ensemble adaptive libraries and Adams-Moulton linear multistep methods.